 After receiving the quota, the company can then apply for work permits through the Foreign Workforce Centralized Management System (FWCMS).

-Can a company in Cambodia exceed its foreign employee quota?
+Can a company exceed the foreign employee quota?

 Businesses in Cambodia can exceed their foreign employee quota if they adhere to the following rules: